IMAT - INTERNATIONAL MEDICAL ADMISSIONS TEST PREPARATION COURSE

-Italian Universities of Bari, Milan, Pavia, Rome La Sapienza, Rome Tor Vergata and Seconda Università of Naples are now offering undergraduate Medicine and Surgery courses taught in English.
+Italian Universities of Bari, Milan, Pavia, Rome La Sapienza, Rome Tor Vergata, Seconda Università of Naples, Turin, Padua, Bologna... are now offering undergraduate Medicine and Surgery courses taught in English.

-In order to access these academic programs, applicants have to pass IMAT, International Medical Admissions Test, the official Entry test developed by Italian Ministry of Higher Education and Research (MIUR) in cooperation with Cambridge Assessment’s Admissions Testing Service.
+In order to access these academic programs, applicants must pass IMAT, the International Medical Admissions Test, and the official Entry test developed by the Italian Ministry of Higher Education and Research (MIUR).

-Scuola Leonardo da Vinci Milano organizes a specific University Preparation Corse for IMAT, aiming to provide a scientific and logical critical skills basis to all foreign students willing to attempt IMAT in order to enter an Italian Medicine Faculty.
+Scuola Leonardo da Vinci organizes a specific University Preparation Corse for IMAT in Florence, Milan, and Rome, aiming to provide a scientific and logical critical skills basis to all foreign students willing to attempt IMAT in order to enter an Italian Medicine Faculty.

-This section will asses the thinking skills that students must possess if they are to success in a course of study at the highest level.
-The Imat Preparation Course aims therefore to let the student practice with a series of questions focusing on how to solve novel problems, consider arguments put forward to justify a conclusion, or to promote or defend a particular point of view.
+This section will assess the thinking skills that students must possess if they are to success in a course of study at the highest level.
+The Imat Preparation Course aims, therefore, to let the student practice with a series of questions focusing on how to solve novel problems, consider arguments put forward to justify a conclusion or to promote or defend a particular point of view.

-As for Problem Solving area, students will practice with questions related to numerical and spatial skills.
-Exercise will be of three kinds: relevant selection, in which the task is to select only that information which is necessary in finding a solution, finding procedures, that is to say finding the method which you can use to generate a solution, and finally identifying similarity, where it is required to identify the same information presented in a different way.
+As for the Problem-Solving area, students will practice with questions related to numerical and spatial skills.
+Exercise will be of three kinds: relevant selection, in which the task is to select only that information which is necessary for finding a solution, finding procedures, that is to say finding the method which you can use to generate a solution, and finally identifying similarity, where it is required to identify the same information presented in a different way.

-The science based section focuses on those questions covering Biology, Chemistry, Physics and Mathematic.
-Students will deal both with theory and practice, as in section 1 by practising on multiple-choice questions.
+The science-based section focuses on those questions covering Biol Chemistry, Physics, and Mathematics.
+Students will deal with theory and practice, as in section 1 by practicing on multiple-choice questions.

 As for biology main areas will be: the chemistry of living things, the cell as the basis of life, bioenergetics, reproduction and inheritance, inheritance and environment, anatomy and physiology of animals and humans.